dbgate/dbgate.github.io/_docs/env-variables.md

 * files/[folder]/write - write files to given folder
 * apps/write - save to apps content
 * archive/write - save to archive content
+* connections/[connection_id] - allow to see and use defined connection